grafana/grafana-infinity-datasource/docs/sources/json.md

 ## Using public JSON API endpoints

-The following example shows fetching data from a publicly accessible JSON API endpoint.
+The following example shows how to fetch data from a publicly accessible JSON API endpoint.

 URL : `https://jsonplaceholder.typicode.com/users`